jeancroy/SPOProb/readme.md

 **Rank Query**

 The base case (count all element below budget) can be repeated millions of times.
 Fortunately, it’s a standard operation and there’s data structures for it.
-**Rank x in S: the number of elements in S that are no greater than x.
+**Rank(x) in S: the number of elements in S that are no greater than x.**
-**

-There’s specialized structure for that but for now we’ll keep it simple with binary search over our (cost,count) items.
+There’s specialized structure for that, but for now we’ll keep it simple with binary search over our (cost,count) items.
 Actually we’ll store (cost,count,rank) where rank is cumulative sum of count after being sorted.

 **Easy case, step 1**